TK941025/DCMUNet/README.md

 ## Results

-TABLE I Comparison of DCMUNet (only RGB) with State-of-the-Art Methods on Multimodal Coating Defect Dataset
+TABLE I. Comparison of DCMUNet (only RGB) with State-of-the-Art Methods on Multimodal Coating Defect Dataset
 |      Methods     |      I-AUROC     |    P-AUROC       |
 |:----------------:|:----------------:|:----------------:|
 |         CFA    	|88.3             	|**98.8**          |